opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## [Finance Leads Online](http://www.financeleadsonline.co.uk) / [BeatThatQuote](http://www.beatthatquote.com)

 FLO was the UK's fastest growing start-up in 2005 and won the HSBC regional award for best start-up in the London region.
 The company’s core business is generating and selling financial leads.
 As employee #5 (and the second techie!)
 I was resposible for implementing backends in Java, and customer self-service front-ends in RoR.
-BeatThatQuote &mdash; the brand &mdash; has since been acquired by Google.
+BeatThatQuote has since been acquired by Google.

 [Read more about my work with FLO &rarr;](/about/resume/financeleads/)